sheunl/Puzzles/README.md

 # Puzzles
-A collection of Algorithmics Puzzles I solved or interested in
+A collection of Algorithmics Puzzles I am interested in solved and Unsolved